ase34/flyingblocksapi/README.md

 Underlying Technique
 --------------------

 This technique is heavily inspired by [The Holographic Displays](http://www.youtube.com/watch?v=q1B19JvX5TE) of [Asdjke](http://www.youtube.com/user/AsdjkeAndBro).
 Without his ideas and research, this plugin would likely never been made.
 Thanks.
-This should give you an abstract explanation how this plugin achieves its behavoiur:
+This should give you an abstract explanation how this plugin achieves its behavior:

 * First, a *Wither Skull* will be spawned about 100 blocks above the block's desired spawnpoint.
   That skull is not affected by gravity at the client, so there is *no* constant downfall-cancellation (for example, using packets) needed.
 * Then, a *Horse* is attached to the skull with an age of -4057200.
-The extemly low age causes the client to render the horse as invisible, but also setting the position of their passengers aroun 100 block below the horse.
+The extremely low age causes the client to render the horse as invisible, but also setting the position of their passengers around 100 block below the horse.
 * Finally, a *Falling Sand Block* with a different block id is attached to the horse.
 Because of the age of the horse and the height of the skull, the block appears a the exact spawn position.
 The falling block is not affected by gravity on the client because it is an (indirect) passenger of the skull.

 API Usage